-The soil temperature is compared to the soil temperature generated using Copernicus Climate Change Service Information 2021 data from the European Centre for Medium-Range Weather Forecasts reanalysis ERA5 datasets (Munoz-Sabater et al., 2021).
-The soil heterotrophic respiration (SHR) is compared against the data-driven global SHR dataset estimated published by Yao et al. (2020).
-The new-global SHR data set was produced using a Random Forest algorithm, up-scaling from 455 data points data-from the Global Soil Respiration Database (SRDB 4.0) with based on gridded fields of climatic, edaphic and productivity related variables as predictors (Yao et al., 2020).
-We compared the results of ORCHILEAK with the average, of the different meteorological, edaphic factors and GPP datasets and calculated the minimum and maximum values of SHR estimated by Yao et al. (2020).
-SOC from the Harmonized World Soil Database (HWSD) was used to evaluate the simulated SOC stocks-against-observation based-products.
-HWSD is a global soil database framed-within a Geographic Information System (GIS)-that contains up-to-date information on world-soil propertiesa large range of soil properties.
-In partiFor instance eular, this dataset reports the organic carbon content in the soil as well as the soil bulk density.
-The bulk density in HWSD was calculated in two different ways.
-The first one follows the method described in Saxton (1986) where the bulk density is related to the soil texture -; this-an approach tending to overestimate density in high porosity soils or in OC rich soils.
-The second method uses the SOTWIS database in which the bulk density is calculated as a function of soil type and depth.
+SOC from the Harmonized World Soil Database (HWSD) was used to evaluate the simulated SOC stocks against observation-based products.
+HWSD is a global soil database framed within a Geographic Information System (GIS) that contains up-to-date information on world soil properties.
+In particular, this dataset reports the organic carbon content in the soil as well as the soil bulk density.
+The bulk density was calculated in two different ways.
+The first one follows the method described in Saxton (1986) where the bulk density is related to the soil texture, this approach tending to overestimate density in high porosity soils or in OC rich soils.
+The second method uses the SOTWIS database in which the bulk density is calculated as a function of soil type and

+341 depth.
 In this database, all variables are reported for the topsoil (0-30cm) and the sub-soil (30-100cm) horizons.
-For comparison purposes, our simulated SOC stocks were thus integrated over the same depth intervals.
-We also further assessed briefly the extent to which our model can reproduce the main features in observed soil DOC profiles.
-To that end, we compared our simulated DOC profile averaged over the entire European forest biome against the one established by Camino et al. (2014) on the basis of a synthesis of local measurements.
-Although there are many studies on DOC concentrations in the soil, we selected the one by Camino et al. (2014) because it provides a synthesis at the pan-European scale, and is thus ideal to extract "representative" concentration profiles over a sufficiently large domain, compatible to the regional scope of our study.
-Unfortunately, similar synthetic profiles based on observations have not been constructed for croplands and grasslands.
-The key variables of interest in our study are the DOC leaching flux from the soil and the DOC export flux to the coast.
-These fluxes require accurate simulation of the water discharge fed by runoff and drainage as well as of DOC concentrations in the leaching flux and in the riverine flux.
-For the leaching flux, our simulation results were compared to measured fluxes reported by Kindler et al. (2011) across different locations in Europe.
-Because the observed DOC leaching fluxes from both top and bottom soil reported by Kindler et al. (2011) are based on local measurements that are not easily comparable to simulated fluxes at the coarse spatial resolution of our model (0.5° or about 2103 km2 at the corresponding latitude), we nevertheless-consider the comparison against measured river DOC fluxes more relevant for our purpose, as rivers are good integrators of mean, largerscale catchment properties.
-For the riverine export fluxes, we assessed the modeled discharges and DOC concentrations separately.
-For evaluation of stream DOC concentrations, DOC data were extracted from the GLObal RIver CHemistry database (GLORICH, Hartmann et al., 2014) for the Rhine and Elbe basins and from the "Eau de France" database for the Seine and Rhone basins.
-These data were complemented by river DOC concentrations reported by Abril et al. (2002) for 9 river mouths (Sado, Thames, Ems, Scheldt, Gironde, Douro, Loire, Elbe and Rhine), and by Mattsson et al. (2008) for several river basins located in Finland, Denmark,
+342 For comparison purposes, our simulated SOC stocks were thus integrated over the same depth intervals.
+We also 343 assessed briefly the extent to which our model can reproduce the main features in observed soil DOC profiles.
+344 To that end, we compared our simulated DOC profile averaged over the entire European forest biome against the 345 one established by Camino et al. (2014) on the basis of a synthesis of local measurements.
+Unfortunately, similar 346 synthetic profiles based on observations have not been constructed for croplands and grasslands.
+347 The key variables of interest in our study are the DOC leaching flux from the soil and the DOC export flux to the 348 coast.
+These fluxes require accurate simulation of the water discharge fed by runoff and drainage as well as of 349 DOC concentrations in the leaching flux and in the riverine flux.
+For the leaching flux, our simulation results 350 were compared to measured fluxes reported by Kindler et al. (2011) across different locations.
+Because the 351 observed DOC leaching fluxes reported by Kindler et al. (2011) are based on local measurements that are not easily comparable to simulated fluxes at the coarse spatial resolution of our model (0.5° or about 2103 km2 at 352 353 the corresponding latitude), we nevertheless consider the comparison against measured river DOC fluxes more relevant for our purpose, as rivers are good integrators of mean, larger-scale catchment properties.
+For the 354 355 riverine export fluxes, we assessed the modeled discharges and DOC concentrations separately.
+For evaluation 356 of stream DOC concentrations, DOC data were extracted from the GLObal RIver CHemistry database (GLORICH, Hartmann et al., 2014) for the Rhine and Elbe basins and from the "Eau de France" database for the 357 358 Seine and Rhone basins.
+These data were complemented by river DOC concentrations reported by Abril et al. (2002) for 9 river mouths (Sado, Thames, Ems, Scheldt, Gironde, Douro, Loire, Elbe and Rhine), and by 359 Mattsson et al. (2008) for several river basins located in Finland, Denmark, Wales and France.
+360